Summer Institute

 What is the Summer Institute?

-The Summer Invitational Institute is the core of the OWP and NWP model.
+The Summer Institute is the core of the OWP and NWP model.
 It provides and promotes writing instruction for teachers of all grade levels and content areas.
 Participants focus on three related activities during the Institute:

 - Collaborative, cutting edge teaching demonstrations designed to address the needs of student writers